Agigen/Agigen-Website-Hugo/content/work/build-with-chrome.md

 <h3>Build mode</h3>
 <p>
     In Build mode the user is presented with their chosen baseplate on which they are free to create whatever they want with a bunch of LEGO-bricks in different shapes and colours.
 We were responsible for the UI; rotating bricks, changing colour and brick types, saving and publishing.
-We worked closely with programmers at NK who did the actual webGL code, while we created HTML-templates, CSS and AJAX API calls to save peoples builds.
+We worked closely with programmers at NK who did the actual webGL code, while we created HTML-templates, CSS and AJAX API calls to save people's builds.
 </p>

 <h3>Academy mode</h3>